Natural Treatment for Coughs

 Herbal Remedies For Cough

 Herbal remedies are the cornerstone of natural treatment for coughs.
-Bronchial Calm is one of our top-selling remedies at Dr. Green Mom.
-It contains a synergistic blend of the following herbs that help thin and move mucus out of the lungs while reducing spastic coughs.
-It is suitable for both wet and dry coughs.
-It is also great for lingering coughs that can stick around for weeks and months after an illness.
-Here are the ingredients in my Bronchial Calm formula:
+Look for a remedy that contains a synergistic blend of herbs that help thin and move mucus out of the lungs while reducing spastic coughs.
+Some helpful herbs are listed below.

 - Lovage Root (aka Osha) is well known for its ability to open airways.
 It is useful for loosening and expelling phlegm from the lungs and for its immune-boosting and bacteria-fighting properties.

-- Yerba Santa Leaf is included for its ability to make coughs more effective at clearing mucus from the lungs.
+- Yerba Santa Leaf makes coughs more effective at clearing mucus from the lungs.